Questions? Call or text anytime πŸ“ž 818-446-9627

 You are not to blame.

-PMADs are caused by a perfect storm of factors: massive hormonal fluctuations, profound sleep deprivation, and the immense physical and emotional stress of caring for a newborn.
+PMADs are caused by a combination of factors: massive hormonal changes, severe sleep deprivation, and the immense physical and emotional stress of caring for a newborn.
 They show up in different ways, and you might recognize yourself in some of these descriptions.

 Postpartum Depression (PPD) is a persistent feeling of sadness, emptiness, or hopelessness that lasts for more than two weeks.
 It can come with a crushing sense of guilt, making you feel worthless or like a terrible mother.
-It's the voice in your head that whispers you're failing, or even that your family would be better off without you.
+It's the voice in your head that whispers you're failing or that your family would be better off without you.
+For a full explanation of symptoms and what treatment looks like, visit our postpartum depression page.

 Postpartum Anxiety (PPA) often feels like your brain won't shut off.
-It's characterized by racing, looping thoughts and a constant, humming sense of dread that something awful is about to happen.
-You might find yourself obsessively checking on the baby or unable to sleep even when the baby is sleeping because you're consumed by "what if" fears.
+It's characterized by racing, looping thoughts and a constant, low-grade sense of dread that something awful is about to happen.
+You might find yourself checking on the baby repeatedly, unable to sleep even when the baby is sleeping because you're consumed by "what if" fears.

-Postpartum Rage is a lesser-known but common symptom.
-It's a feeling of intense irritability or anger that feels disproportionate and out of your control.
-You might snap at your partner or your other children over small things, and then be flooded with shame and confusion about where the fury came from.
+Postpartum rage is a lesser-known but common symptom.
+It's a feeling of intense irritability or anger that feels out of proportion and out of your control.
+You might snap at your partner or your other children over small things, then be flooded with shame and confusion about where it came from.

 Trust yourself.
-What you are feeling is real, it has a name, and you deserve help.
+What you are feeling is real, it has a name, and you deserve support.

 Why He Might Not "Get It"

-His behavior, while painful and unacceptable, might be coming from a place of ignorance, fear, or his own hidden struggle.
+His behavior, while painful and unacceptable, might be coming from a place of ignorance, fear, or his own hidden struggles.

 He Doesn't Understand What's Happening